-AACSB: Reflective Thinking AICPA FN: Research Blooms: Remember Learning Objective: 02-02 Outline the IRS audit process; how returns are selected; the different types of audits; and what happens after the audit.
-Level of Difficulty: 2 Medium
+Answer: A Difficulty: 1 Easy Topic: IRS Audit Selection Learning Objective: 02-02 Outline the IRS audit process, how returns are selected, the different types of audits, and what happens after the audit.
+Bloom's: Remember AACSB: Reflective Thinking AICPA: FN Reporting 53) Which of the following audits is the least common, broadest in scope, and typically most complex?